-In his debut novel, Brooklyn native Robert Jones, Jr., describes the romantic and tragic relationship between Samuel and Isaiah, two enslaved young men on a Mississippi cotton plantation in the early 1800s.
-The Prophets explores gender and sexuality, race, power, toxic religion and masculinity.
+In his debut novel, Brooklyn native Robert Jones, Jr., describes the romantic and tragic relationship between two enslaved young men on a Mississippi cotton plantation in the early 1800s.
+The Prophets explores gender and sexuality, race, power, and toxic religion and masculinity.

 Jones’ quest for queer Black ancestors is what inspired his challenging 14-year journey to write The Prophets.
 He told Out in the Bay that in research, he found documentation of non-consensual queer sex in the pre-Civil War South, mostly masters raping or otherwise dominating the enslaved.

 “But what about the love?
 Could not find any examples of it during these times,” Jones said.
 So he followed the advice of the late writer Toni Morrison: “If you cannot find the book you wish to read, then you must write it.”

 Jones’ research went farther back in time, unveiling that in pre-Colonial Africa, gender fluidity was the norm in many societies.
 “For example, ‘King’ was simply a title,”said Jones.
 “Whoever held that title was King, irrespective of their genitals.”
 In The Prophets, we briefly meet a female king with many wives — male, female and non-binary.

 Heteronormativity is a Western construction, Jones said, buoyed up by conservative Christianity, “not something that sprouted out of nature.” … “If we want to practice what we call pro-Blackness in current times, then we must realize that any bigotry toward LGBTQIA+ people is a form of anti-Blackness … taught by our enslavers.”